Splendent/git-hooks-jira/README.md

 ## How to use

-`git clone https://github.com/hebinbin/git-hooks-jira.git` to your local pc.
+`git clone https://github.com/hebinbin/git-hooks-jira.git` to your local Mac.

 Set you JIRA username and password in git config